NeuroNav

 • • False positive rates below 10%

-• • Combined haptic and sound alerts
+• • Combined haptic and sound alerting

-• • Simple, learnable interface — "simplicity is king"
+• • A simple, learnable interface

-• • Offline capability for poor connectivity areas
+• • Offline capability

 How Blind Pedestrians Actually Cross Intersections